Mortgage overpayment calculator

 Overpaying vs other uses for spare cash

 When you have spare cash, overpaying your mortgage is one option among several — you could also save, invest, or pay down other debts.
-The right choice depends on your interest rates, tax situation, risk tolerance, and personal circumstances.
+Which works out better depends on your interest rates, tax situation, risk tolerance, and personal circumstances.

 Reducing term vs reducing payments